IronCore864/amazon-eu-price-compare/README.md

+# Version 1.2.2 Updates:
+- Add options page.
+In this page you can choose if you'd like to show product ranks or not.
+Default is false.

 # Version 1.2.1 Updates:
 - If you are visiting Amazon UK, prices are shown in both EUR and GBP (Thanks to UK user Richard Burgess's suggestion).